kiwano-js/kiwano/docs/basics/getting-started.md

 ### 5. Use Plug-ins
 Almost every GraphQL API has common features like filtering, sorting or pagination.
 These features require types, arguments and fields that are recurring over and over again, requiring you to write the same (similar) code multiple times.
-That's why Kiwano provides **plug-ins** that help you to add certain features to your schema in a very easy and fast way.
+That's why Kiwano provides **plug-ins** which help you to add certain features to your schema in a very easy and fast way.

 In our schema, the `users` field has an option to specify a filter.
-Fortunately, Kiwano contains a plug-ins that automatically adds the required input type and argument.
+Fortunately, Kiwano provides a plug-in that automatically adds the required input type and argument.
 Let's alter our `userSchema` and use the **equals filter**, which generates an input object-type with all relevant fields from the configured entity object-type, together with an argument that enables API-users to specify a filter in the `users` field.

 **userSchema.ts**